AdoptOpenJDK/openjdk-virtual-images/README.md

     rm -fr cookbooks/apt
     git rm --cached cookbooks/apt
     git submodule add git@github.com:opscode-cookbooks/apt.git cookbooks/apt

+ If this still does not download the contents, do the below:

+    cd cookbooks
+    git clone git@github.com:opscode-cookbooks/apt.git

  7) Bring up the box (first time) by running the below command, which should create and install necessary components: